Living Wisdom Village

 Upon her return, Barbara wrote an article in the Crestone Eagle offering a get-together and conversation; twenty-three people gathered for that first meeting and a core group was formed to continue dialogue and planning.

-In 2013 the Board hosted a community presentation of the Living Wisdom Village concept, which was attended by more than 70 residents.
-Numerous community-wide meetings have been held; surveys have been conducted and focus groups helped the Board identify the needs, issues and desires of our senior population.
+In 2013 the committee hosted a community presentation of the Living Wisdom Village concept, which was attended by more than 70 residents.
+Numerous community-wide meetings have been held; surveys have been conducted and focus groups helped the committee identify the needs, issues and desires of our older adult population.

 The founding premises of Living Wisdom Village are:

-• That the goal that matters most to the elderly, i.e. Quality of Life, is more important than safety and living longer.
+That the goal that matters most to older adults, i.e. quality of life, is more important than safety and living longer.
 It is more important than living a controlled and supervised institutional existence, devoid of the things and people we care most about.